d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Version 3.5.5

 - new image updated **10 November 2016** : some minor GUI tweaks and automatic dismiss after 10 seconds in some of the views
 - new image updated **5 November 2016** : if selecting new profile before background check for connection is completed RsyncOSX might crash, fix is done and new image is uploaded.
-Background check is executed when main view loads and remote servers not responding is marked red.
+Background check is executed when Execute view loads and remote servers not responding is marked red.
 - released 3 November 2016
-- fixed a couple of bugs in automatic dismiss of popup views (when scheduled backups are running and in main view a popup informs of backup)
+- fixed a couple of bugs in automatic dismiss of popup views (when scheduled backups are running and in Execute view a popup informs of backup)
 - some minor refactor of code